The dictionaries

 translation (and again with ">" in front) in the first part

-(before *) of the same article.
-A sign "_" is written before a few
+(before the last *) of the same article.
+A sign "_" is written before

 A double click on "qajaq" (or "qajaq"